omundy/dig245-critical-web-design/topics-development-environment.md

 ### Discussion

 The web browser is the primary vehicle through which users will encounter your web pages.
 But they are not all created the same.
-Some only run on desktop, or mobile.
-Others only run on certain operating systems.
-Besides the difference in display size there are big differences in how browsers follow (or not!) the [WC3 standards](https://www.w3.org/standards/) when they render the pages you build.
-Even the different versions of the browsers can be quite different.
-For example, just ask any veteran web developer what it was like to deal with the bugs on [Internet Explorer 6](https://www.theverge.com/2014/4/8/5593584/the-most-hated-browser-in-the-world-is-finally-dead)!
+Some only run on desktop or mobile.
+Others only run on specific operating systems.
+There are big differences in how browsers follow (or not!) the [WC3 standards](https://www.w3.org/standards/) when they render the pages you build.
+Even the browser versions can be quite distinct.
+Ask any veteran web developer what it was like to work around the bugs on [Internet Explorer 6](https://www.theverge.com/2014/4/8/5593584/the-most-hated-browser-in-the-world-is-finally-dead)!

-It follows then, that it is extremely important to make sure that you code and test your pages on the same (or representative) browsers of your users.
-While this could mean testing the [many](https://en.wikipedia.org/wiki/List_of_web_browsers) different browsers, operating systems, some are more popular than others.
+It follows then, that it is extremely important to make sure that you code and test your pages in the same environment of users.
+While it would be overwhelming to test the [many](https://en.wikipedia.org/wiki/List_of_web_browsers) different browsers, operating systems, and display sizes, lucky for us, some are more popular than others.

 With your group, examine the following table containing usage share on ***all*** (desktop and mobile) browsers: